Manit-J/4th-Year-Project-Website/README.md

    * Depending on the request, it shows either a detailed student page or a list of all students (student.html).

 ## Work for next Milestone
 For the next milestone, the team will focus on preparing the alpha release of the system.
-We will be making sure that the app is functional and provides a meaningful experience for users, even if all planned features are not yet included.
+We will ensure that the app is functional and provides a meaningful experience for users, even if all planned features are not yet implemented.
 The goal is to have several core features working together smoothly, allowing users to perform useful tasks within the app.

 Looking ahead, the team plans to enhance the user experience by improving the HTML templates to be more user-friendly and visually appealing.
 Key upcoming features include: